dan-k-k/Mu3e-GNN-code/README.md

   - Create Pandas DataFrames from deduplicated graphs (with model predictions and all truth/feature information) for analysis.
   - Plot confidence histograms, purity and efficiency vs. truth info and hit-counts per frame.

+### Data Availability

+The original Mu3e Monte Carlo “.root” files used to build the graphs are **not** included in this repository.

 ## How to run

 1. Clone: